 - Co up in Kreuzberg hosts regular events for people in the tech and creative communities; previously, this was a coworking hotspot, so you may find many digital nomads frequent the events.

-- Factory hosts over 300 events per year, and aims to connect the tech community of Berlin through their events; this ranges from fireside chats about social media to yoga classes to a weekly brunch.
+- Factory hosts over 300 events per year, and aims to connect the tech community of Berlin through its events; this ranges from fireside chats about social media to yoga classes to a weekly brunch.

 - ToyTown posts sometimes include invitations for social groups, such as a soccer league for expats.